globus/globus-compute/docs/executor.rst

     print("Results:\n ", "\n  ".join(results))

-For a slightly more advanced usage, one could manually submit a batch of tasks with the |GlobusComputeClient|_, and wait for the results at a future time.
+For a slightly more advanced usage, one could manually submit a batch of tasks with the |globus_compute_sdk.Client|_, and wait for the results at a future time.
 Submitting the results might look like:

 .. code-block:: python
     :caption: globus_compute_client_submit_batch.py

-    from globus_compute_sdk import GlobusComputeClient
+    from globus_compute_sdk import Client

     def expensive_task(task_arg):
         import time